 evening.
 Some populations, however, tend to mate shortly after

-OVA, LARVAE, AND COCOONS:
+EGGS, LARVAE, AND COCOONS:

 three to six on host food plants.
 Black first instar caterpillars eat a